| | |

 We respect your privacy.
 Unsubscribe at any time.

-When we are at other peoples homes we often choose to spoon feed.
-That strongly depends on what our hosts are cooking and therefore what I can offer baby girl.
+When we are at other people’s homes we often choose to spoon feed.
+That strongly depends on what our hosts are cooking and therefore what I can offer our baby girl.
 Another factor is if I feel comfortable and if there is enough space to make a mess.

 When we were on vacation with our tent we chose to almost exclusively spoon feed for 3 weeks straight.
-Our baby uses to through food to the floor a lot and eating outside in the woods there was no possibility to pick things up again.
+Our baby used to through food to the floor a lot and as we were eating outside in the woods there was no possibility to pick things up again.

-All in all we enjoyed it so much seeing our baby eating.
-We sensed that she doesn’t really dislike foods or textures as long as we offer them often enough.
+All in all, we enjoyed it so much seeing our baby eating.
+We sensed that she doesn’t dislike foods or textures as long as we offer them often enough.
+For us using elements of both the traditional method of spoon-feeding but also the more modern baby-led approach was the best approach we could have taken.
+That way we could make use of the benefits of both approaches.

-1. Trust the process, don’t top off with spoon feeding
+1. Trust the process, don’t top off with traditional spoon feeding

 2. Advocate for your feeding choices even if it is messy